-Bed bugs feed on humans, usually at night when we’re asleep.
+Bed bugs are small, flat, reddish-brown insects about the size of an apple seed that feed on humans, usually at night when we’re asleep.
 They feed by piercing our skin with their elongated mouthparts, which consist of two stylets.
 One stylet has a groove that carries saliva into the wound, while the other has a groove through which body fluids from the host are taken in.

-A single feeding may take up to 10 minutes, and feels like a pin prick, but because feeding usually occurs at night when people are asleep they are not aware they have been bitten until afterwards.
+A single feeding may take up to 10 minutes and feels like a pinprick, but because feeding usually occurs at night when people are asleep, they are not aware they have been bitten until afterward.
 However, saliva injected during the feeding can later produce large swellings on the skin that itch and may become irritated and infected when scratched.
 Swelling may not develop until a day or more after feeding, and some people do not show symptoms.
-Bed bugs currently are not considered to be disease carriers.

 In addition to the direct injury to humans, bed bugs have stink glands that leave odors.
 They also leave unsightly fecal spots on bed sheets and around their hiding places.
 These spots are darkish red in color, roughly round, and can be very small.